-Gomes, Corbin lead Nationals; Pirates lost 9th straight
+Gomes, Corbin lead Nationals; Pirates lose 9th straight

 Major League Baseball announced Tuesday it will begin cracking down on the use of “sticky stuff” by pitchers on June 21.
 Both managers in this game were glad at least the rules will be clear.

-“MLB is trying to level the playing field,” Nationals manager Dave Martinez said.
+“MLB is trying to level the playing field,” Martinez said.
 “They’re trying to find some consistent balance for everyone.
 My biggest concern is the health of the players.
 We’re going to have to navigate through this for a few days.”

-Pittsburgh manager Derek Shelton was focused on making sure his players were informed of the new changes that prevent anything other than rosin being used to help grip the baseball.
+Shelton was focused on making sure his players were informed of the new changes that prevent anything other than rosin being used to help grip the baseball.

 “I don’t want anybody to be in an ambiguous situation where they weren’t aware of what the enforcement might be,” Shelton said.